Hiram Good: Death

 By 1865, Good retired from being a paid scalp hunter and began sheep ranching in Vina, California.
 Good “obtained” a 12-year old Indian boy known only as “Indian Ned” as a slave and sheep herder.
 On about March 15, 1870, Good, with three other men, ambushed a band of about fifteen Indians of the Kom’-bo (Yahi) tribe, who were gathering acorns along the Mill Creek drainage.
 When the band’s leader called the “Old Doctor,” tried to run to save himself, Good took aim with his Henry rifle and killed him.
-Three females were made captives.
+Three women were made captives.
 Good’s party returned with them to Good’s sheep camp where he ordered Indian Ned to guard them.
 Two weeks later the remaining members of the tribe came to Good’s cabin.
 They make a formality of surrendering their bows to the number of five, known as “the five bows incident.”
 Theodora Kroeber later wrote, “The presentation of the five bows was the climactic last act in Yahi history, determinative of the whole of its further course”.
 After the bows are presented the Yahi are told that Good is away in Tehama.
 Soon his ranch hands give the Indians the notion that they are to be hanged so they flee and are never seen again.
 The three captive women are handed over to a white man named Carter, living about a mile from Deer Creek.

 After the Yahi learned that their family members were sold off they sought revenge on Good, eventually persuading his slave Indian Ned to kill Good.
 On May 4, 1870, Ned shot and killed Hi Good in an area of Tehama county known as Ned’s Draw.
 The obituary read that he was “pierced with twelve bullets and his head smashed with rocks”.
 Ned later admitted to killing Good, and was subsequently killed by Good's friend and partner, Sandy Young.
 Good is buried in the Tehama county cemetery.